LennaHammer/English/EVP/out/words_adjective.md

 ## 445. elementary ## adjective
 /ˌel.əˈmen.tər.i/
 [B1]basic or relating to the early stages of studying a subject
-- students at elementary level
+- students at elementary `level`

 ## 446. embarrassed ## adjective
 /ɪmˈbær.əst/
 [B1]feeling ashamed or shy
-- She felt embarrassed about undressing in front of the doctor.
+- She felt embarrassed `about` undressing in front of the doctor.
-- I was too embarrassed to admit that I was scared.
+- I was too embarrassed `to` admit that I was scared.

 ## 447. embarrassing ## adjective
 /ɪmˈbær.ə.sɪŋ/
 [B1]making you feel embarrassed
 - an embarrassing situation
-- It's embarrassing to be caught telling a lie.
+- It's embarrassing `to` be caught telling a lie.
-- What has been your most embarrassing moment?
+- What has been your most embarrassing `moment`?

 ## 448. engaged ## adjective
 /ɪnˈgeɪdʒd/
 [B1]having formally agreed to marry
-- Debbie and Chris just got engaged.
+- Debbie and Chris just `got` engaged.
-- She was engaged to some guy in the army.
+- She was engaged `to` some guy in the army.

 ## 449. enjoyable ## adjective
 /enˈdʒɔɪ.ə.bəl/